quynh16/phonebook/README.md

 ## 2.5 Models

+### PhoneBookEntry
-`PhoneBookEntry`: This is the actual object that users are exposed to via the API.
+This is the actual object that users are exposed to via the API.

 It contains 2 fields, a name and number, both of which are strings.
 It is in this object where the input validation is applied via regular expression attributes.
 The regular expressions are matched and enforced automatically by ASP.NET Core’s “ModelState” check, which asserts that the data matches the model schema.

+### PhoneBookEntryDB
-`PhoneBookEntryDB`: This model is what gets actually stored in the database.
+This model is what gets actually stored in the database.

 It has the same fields as the `PhoneBookEntry` object with an additional GUID field to serve as the primary key.
 Users are not exposed to this model.

 ## 2.6 Persistent Storage